cloudiator/colosseum/documentation/api/entities/Location.md

 Parameter        | Description
 -------------    | -------------
-cloud            | The cloud associated with the location. location         | The location associated with the location. cloudUuid        | The UUID of the location.
+cloud            | The cloud associated with the location. cloudUuid        | The UUID of the location. parent           | The parent location (hierachical) locationScope    | The scope of the location (REGION,ZONE,HOST) isAssignable     | If the location can be assigned to a virtual machine. geoLocation      | The id of the geographical location assigned to this offer.

 ###Request Example

 ```
 {
    "cloud":1,
-   "locationOffer":1,
    "cloudUuid":"regionOne"
+   "parent":1,
+   "locationScope": "ZONE",
+   "isAssignable":"true",
+   "geoLocation":1
 }
 ```